What is Chiropractic?

 What conditions benefit from Chiropractic care?

-Although Chiropractic is sought most frequently to relieve headaches, neck pain and back pain, studies have found it to be effective for a variety of conditions, such as shoulder, arm and leg pain, carpal tunnel syndrome, sciatica and leg pain, automobile, work and sports injuries, fibromyalgia, migraines, asthma and infantile colic.
+Although Chiropractic is sought most frequently to relieve headaches, neck pain and low back pain, studies have found it to be effective for a variety of conditions, such as shoulder, arm and hand pain, carpal tunnel syndrome, sciatica and leg pain, automobile, work and sports injuries, fibromyalgia, migraines, asthma and infantile colic.
 Since the nervous system is involved in the control and coordination of all functions of the body, almost any condition resulting from the malfunctioning of the body systems can be benefited.
 Ongoing international scientific research continues to validate the effectiveness of Chiropractic care in helping various named conditions.

 Is Chiropractic safe?